-2.2.3 Persistence for the domain model
+8.2.3 Persistence for the domain model

 For this book, persistence is just not that interesting.
 ASP.NET MVC is a UI framework, so it can be used with or without a database.
-Sure, we can imagine how we might load and save these objects from and to a relational database, xml files, web services, and so on, but when designing a domain model, persistence concerns are mostly orthogonal to the model.
+Sure, we can imagine how we might load and save these objects from and to a relational database, XML files, web services, and so on, but when designing a domain model, persistence concerns are mostly orthogonal to the model.
 For most business applications, we’ll have to durably save the state of the application somehow, but the domain model should not have to care whether that persistence is to XML files, a relational database, an object database, or if the entire state of the application is just kept around in memory.

 note